VikParuchuri/marker/README.md

 ## Limitations

+PDF is a tricky format, so marker will not always work perfectly.
+Here are some known limitations that are on the roadmap to address:

 - Marker will convert fewer equations to latex that nougat.
 This is because it has to first detect equations, then convert them without hallucation.
-- Marker is much faster than autoregressive methods, but much slower than heuristic methods like pdftotext.
+- Marker is much faster than autoregressive methods like nougat or kosmos, but much slower than just extracting text directly from the pdf with no processing.
 - Whitespace and indentations are not always respected.
-- Multicolumn documents will not always be in the correct order
+- Images and most charts will be removed, since text can't be extracted effectively.
+- Only languages similar to English (Spanish, French, German, Russian, etc) are supported.
+Languages with different character sets (Chinese, Japanese, Korean, etc) are not.

 # Installation

-This has been tested on Mac, and Ubuntu.
+This has been tested on Mac and Linux (Ubuntu).

 **Clone repo**